JeromeKERICH/dg-frontend/README.md

-#
-DG Consult – Project README
+DG Consult – Project Overview
-Overview

-DG Consult (Desires to Gold Consultants Ltd) is a professional consulting firm focused on empowering individuals and organizations through wellness, mentorship, and personal development.
+DG Consult (Desires to Gold Consultants Ltd) is a professional consulting firm dedicated to empowering individuals and organizations through wellness, mentorship, and personal development.

-The brand’s vision is to transform lives from potential to purpose by promoting holistic wellness, entrepreneurial thinking, and continuous personal growth across different life and career stages.
+The brand’s vision is to transform lives from potential to purpose through holistic growth, entrepreneurial thinking, and lifelong learning.

 Core Purpose